 Eczema is sometimes described as an “itch which rashes.”
 The rash is caused by scratching, so the more the patient scratches the more severe the rash will be.
 This is why it’s important to avoid scratching.

-The most effective way to treat eczema is to use moisturizers and topical ointments that reduce the inflammation e.g. topical steroids or calcineurin inhibitors.
+The most effective way to treat eczema is to use moisturizers and topical ointments that reduce the inflammation e.g. topical steroids, calcineurin inhibitors or a phosphodiesterase 4 inhibitor.
 The itch is not relieved by antihistamines although these are sometimes used at night to help people with eczema sleep.
 Dupilumab is an injectable biologic therapy that is used to treat adult patients with moderate-to-severe atopic dermatitis that is otherwise difficult to control.

 Antibiotics may be prescribed if a skin bacterial infection is suspected as a trigger for your eczema flare-up.
 Symptoms include crusting, oozing and pain.
 Oral steroids should be avoided, as although they are effective the eczema usually returns when the medicine is stopped.
 Oral steroids can also cause serious side-effects if taken for long periods of time.